alhamrizvi-cloud/gobuster/README.md

 # Conclusion

-Gobuster is a simple but powerful discovery tool — extremely useful for web recon when used responsibly.
+Gobuster is a simple but powerful discovery tool and extremely useful for web recon when used responsibly.
 If you’re writing a Gobuster blog post, include clear examples, safety/legal guidance, and a real-world demo (on a sandbox repo).
 Readers love a “play along” section where they can run commands on a sample site you provide.

 # Excerpt / Tweet